 (a) American Society for Testing Materials (ASTM).
 Information and copies of documents may be obtained by writing to: "ASTM International, 100 Bar Harbor Drive, P.O.
 Box C700, West Conshohocken, Pennsylvania 19426- 2959."
 These documents are also available for purchase at www.astm.org.
 ASTM documents are also available for inspection and copying at most public libraries and "The State Library of Ohio."

-(d) "Guidance for Estimating Capital and Annual Costs of Air Pollution Systems;" Ohio environmental protection agency Engineering Guide 46.
-Information and copies of this document may be obtained by writing to: "Ohio environmental protection agency, Division of air pollution control, 50 West Town Street, Suite 700, Columbus, Ohio, 43215."
-This document is also available for viewing at http://www.epa.ohio.gov/dapc/engineer/eguides.aspx.
+(e) "Guidance for Estimating Capital and Annual Costs of Air Pollution Systems;" Ohio environmental protection agency Engineering Guide 46.
+Information and copies of this document may be obtained by writing to: "Ohio environmental protection agency, division of air pollution control, 50 West Town Street, Suite 700, Columbus, Ohio, 43215."
+This document is also available for viewing at http://www.epa.ohio.gov/dapc/engineer/eguides.aspx

 (2) Incorporated materials.